-Join Scott Simpson for an in-depth discussion in this video Working with while and until loops, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Working with while and until loops, part of Learning Bash Scripting.

 We don't always want to have a loop work on a specific range of values.
 We might want a loop to continue while some condition is true or false, or until some condition occurs.
 For that, there's the while and until loops.
 First let's look at the while loop with a simple example that counts up to 10.
 Here, I'm using both the integer comparison to loop while i is less than or equal to 10, And doing a little bit of arithmetic to increment the value of I by one.
 You'll notice that the syntax here is basically the same as the if statement, which of course makes sense because we're asking for an evaluation, that is whether I is less than or equal to ten, and if it evaluates true, then we do everything within the loop.